asligook/Smallest-Path-to-Travel/README.md

 This project was made for CMPE160- Introduction to Object Oriented Programming course.

 Objection: Find the smallest path to travel from the market to houses.

+This project includes file reading and basic OOP practice (ie. creating and using objects, methods).